 ReGeneration Schools has extensive experience recruiting students for our schools.
-We make a concerted effort to recruit disadvantaged students by locating in neighborhoods that are at least 90 percent low income and people of color.
-School leaders and teachers canvas the neighborhood, visit daycares, and attend community events throughout the year to engage the community and reach families who otherwise may not have access to information about high-quality school options in the neighborhood.
+We make a concerted effort to recruit marginalized students by locating in neighborhoods that are at least ninety percent low income and people of color.
+School leaders, the Community Engagement Coordinator and teachers canvass the neighborhood, visit daycares, and attend community events throughout the year to engage the community and reach families who otherwise may not have access to information about high-quality school options in the area.
+ReGeneration also markets through radio, print media, search ads and social media.
+However, grassroots engagement and family events have proven to be most effective in Cincinnati over the past several years and will likely remain ReGeneration Middle School's primary means of outreach.

 If ReGeneration is oversubscribed, students are admitted via lottery.
-The outreach, enrollment, and lottery process, which is subject to change at the discretion of the school leader or Governing Authority, is as follows:
+The outreach, enrollment, and lottery processes, which are subject to change at the discretion of the school leader or Governing Authority, is as follows:

-- Applications open in the winter, along with a community communication campaign consisting of personalized mailings covering a wide area around the schools, radio, and public-transit ads.
-Applications and marketing materials will be in English and Spanish, the native language of the vast majority of English learners in the communities we serve. - Throughout the spring, school leaders and teachers visit community organizations, churches, daycares, and city programs to engage prospective families.
-Staff are trained to ensure they communicate that ReGeneration is committed to serving ALL students, and we especially welcome students with disabilities and English-language learners. - The principal holds several open houses in the spring for prospective families. - The lottery is conducted in the spring.
-The lottery gives sibling preference but is otherwise based on a random algorithm. - Families are notified immediately if they are accepted or if they are placed on the waitlist. - When seats open, siblings of current students receive first priority.
+- Applications open in the winter, along with a community communication campaign consisting of personalized mailings covering a wide area around the schools, radio, and public transit ads.
+Applications and marketing materials will be in English and Spanish, the native languages of the majority of English learners in the communities we serve. - Throughout the spring, school leaders and teachers visit community organizations, churches, daycares, and city programs to engage prospective families.
+Staff are trained to communicate that ReGeneration is committed to serving ALL students, and we especially welcome students with disabilities and English-language learners. - The principal holds several open houses in the spring for prospective families. - The lottery is conducted in the spring.
+The lottery gives preference to siblings of current students but is otherwise based on a random algorithm. - Families are notified immediately if they are accepted or if they are placed on the waitlist. - When seats open, siblings of current students receive first priority.
 After that, waitlisted families are selected at random to fill seats as they become available.